pedronauck/data-systems/CONTRIBUTING.md

 - `crates/`: Contains the main Rust crates for the project
     - `data-parser/`: Utility library for encoding/decoding data
     - `message-broker/`: Message broker implementation
-    - `fuel-streams/`: Main fuel-streams package
+    - `pedronauck-streams/`: Main pedronauck-streams package
     - `core/`: Core components for working with streams
     - `domains/`: Domain-specific implementations
     - `subject/`: Macro utilities for the project